Sabarnna1/Web-O-Code-Jadavpurians/README.md

 # Healthcare made easy
 *An E-commerce website for healthcare where users can buy any medicine just by uploading a prescription and can even book appointments with any type of doctor online*
+- An E-commerce website for healthcare purposes where users can buy any medicine (either by just uploading a prescription or directly by searching for the medicine from the available list)
+- Patients can book appointments with any type of doctor online according to their illness

+## Source of Inspiration
+- Our foundation for this idea and source of Inspiration was an app named **"Sasta Sundor"** , which served as a saviour to many people in West Bengal during these tough pandemic times

+## Our goal of making these website
+- Since **"Sasta Sundor"** was only serving for West Bengal people, we wanted to make such a website which would serve the purpose on a wide scale so that all people can be benefitted with this facility

 ## Website Link:-
 The website is deployed on heroku